 For easy care patio plants, don’t choose those that require regular upkeep or maintenance.
 For instance, a climbing vine can be a beautiful patio element, but you’ll also have to train it to a fence or railing.
 Some annuals, like petunias, require regular deadheading.

-Also keep in mind your conditions.
-If you choose a plant that needs a lot of water but don’t get much rainfall, you’ll be watering every day.
+Also, keep in mind your conditions.
+If you choose a plant that needs a lot of water but you don’t get much rainfall, you’ll be watering every day.
 Use plants that don’t generally require much work and that are suited for your environment for the easiest patio garden.